 During the conference, past and present cohort members will discuss how they redesigned their applicable courses, and how that redesign affected their teaching and their students' learning.
 Faculty giving presentations are:

-* Mark French, associate professor of mechanical engineering
+* Mark French, associate professor of mechanical engineering technology.

 * Ellen Gundlach, continuing lecturer in statistics.